RobRoyce/fpga_mouse_controller_basys3/README.md

 ## Notes
 The top level `o_valid` signal is a logical AND between the `valid` signal coming from the `ps2_validator` and the `ready` signal coming from the `ps2_signal`.
-This means you will only ever see a new /valid/ signal when new data arrives and it is properly validated.
+This means you will only ever see a new *valid* signal when new data arrives and it is properly validated.

+You can expect a full 4-packet message about once every 50ms, according to the Basys3 reference manual.
+The output is magnitude of movement (velocity?) and the sign can be treated as direction (i.e. when `o_x_sign` is a 0, the mouse is moving in to the right.
+When `o_y_sign` is 1, it is moving downward).